-- Investment Consultant – GCCT utilizes the services of the FFTC Investment Consultant (currently Fund Evaluation Group), which specializes in institutional funds and assists the GCCT Investment Committee with consolidated reporting and oversight of all funds within GCCT.
+Investment Consultant – GCCT utilizes the services of the FFTC Investment Consultant (currently Mercer), which specializes in institutional funds and assists with consolidated reporting and oversight of all funds within GCCT.

-- FFTC Investment Staff – In addition to the Investment Consultant, FFTC’s internal staff includes investment professionals who further assist the committee in monitoring all aspects of FFTC’s investment portfolios.
+FFTC Investment Staff – In addition to the Investment Consultant, FFTC’s internal staff includes investment professionals who further assist the board in monitoring all aspects of FFTC’s investment portfolios.

 Anticipated Distribution Horizon (in years)

-Low Duration Fixed Income Pool – Preserves capital while generating income.
-Investments are allocated across four fixed income managers – Sterling Capital Short Duration (40%), Doubleline Low Duration (35%), BlackRock Low Duration (15%), and Brown Brothers Harriman Limited Duration (10%).
+Preserves capital while generating income.
+Investments are allocated across four fixed income managers – Sterling Capital Short Duration (40%), Doubleline Low Duration (35%), BlackRock Low Duration (15%) and Brown Brothers Harriman Limited Duration (10%).
 These managers invest across a variety of fixed income instruments with maturities generally less than five years - approximately three years on average.

-Income & Growth Pool – Designed to yield consistent income and dividends while also achieving moderate capital appreciation.
+Designed to yield consistent income and dividends while also achieving moderate capital appreciation.
 The portfolio is allocated 60% fixed income and 40% equity.
-The equity allocation includes domestic, international developed and emerging market large and small cap equity securities.
+The equity allocation includes domestic, international developed, and emerging market large and small cap equity securities.
 The fixed income allocation includes short and medium term fixed income securities with an aggregate maturity of six years.

-Moderate Growth Pool – Seeks long-term capital appreciation without exposure to hedge funds or private equity.
-Invested in broad domestic and international large, and small cap stocks in developed and emerging markets.
+Seeks long-term capital appreciation without exposure to hedge funds or private equity.
+Invested in broad domestic and international large and small cap stocks in developed and emerging markets.
 Target allocation is 25.5% global fixed income, 69.5% global equity and 5% real assets.